Why you need a roadmap to retirement

 - Be sure to record the important parts you talked about.
 You’ll want to revisit what you talked about often, and make adjustments as you both work toward your dream retirement together.

-The first step in being purposeful about retirement is defining what you want it to look like.
+The first step in being purposeful about the retirement process is defining what you want it to look like.
 Put a dream meeting date with your spouse on your calendar, and start creating a vision together!

-2. Determine a retirement budget
+2. Create a retirement spending plan

 It’s critical that you are as specific and realistic as possible with this step.
-If anything, you should overestimate what you will need to support your lifestyle.
+If anything, you should overestimate what you will need to support your retirement lifestyle.

 You can create a retirement spending plan based on your budget today.